imagej/imagej.github.io/pages/JRuby_Scripting.md

 ```

 In general, the best way to figure out what these options should be is
-to start the macro recorder with "" and run the plugin.
-In this case,
+to start the macro recorder with "{% include bc content="Plugins |
+Macros | Record..." %}" and run the plugin.
+In this case, the output in
-the output in the macro recorder looks like this:
+the macro recorder looks like this:

 ` run("3D Project...", "projection=[Brightest Point] axis=Y-Axis slice=1.20 initial=-2 total=4 `
 `               rotation=4 lower=1 upper=255 opacity=0 surface=100 interior=50 interpolate");`